 Doctoral courses at the university

-You must always include previous decisions on pre-approval in your application for public defence of a doctoral thesis or licentiate seminar.
+A copy of previous decisions on pre-approval must always be attached to the application for a public defence or licentiate seminar.

 Prolongation of study time

 The Doctoral Education Committee at the VH-Faculty